At a glance

 Human rights awareness

 By running presentations and workshops, you’ll help raise awareness about human rights.
-You’ll work with children in juvenile detention centres and with women from a women’s empowerment organisation.
+You’ll work with women from a women’s empowerment organisation.
 You’ll teach them about their rights and give advice on what to do when their rights are infringed.

 Prepare individuals for court